December 2, 1993

-Daily commitment and devotion are essential to our step-by-step journey toward heaven.
-The Apostle Paul compares our daily lives to conditioning for a marathon.
-Such preparation entails strain and difficulty.
-When we are not prepared for sacrifice, we will never know the joy of the prize.
-In this message on 1 Corinthians 9, Alistair Begg instructs us to not run aimlessly, but instead to run for the goal of eternal life with Christ.
+In our step-by-step journey toward heaven, steady commitment and devotion are essential.
+The apostle Paul even compared our daily lives to conditioning for a marathon.
+Such preparation entails strain and difficulty—but if we are not prepared for sacrifice, we will never know the joy of the prize.
+In this message on 1 Corinthians 9, Alistair Begg urgues us not to run aimlessly but instead to run for the goal of eternal life with Christ.

 First Corinthians 9:24: “Do you not know that in a race all the runners run, but only one gets the prize?
 Run in such a way as to get the prize.
 Everyone who competes in the games goes into strict training.
 They do it to get a crown [of laurel] that will not last; … we do it to get a crown that will last forever.
 Therefore I do not run like a man running aimlessly; I do not fight like a man [shadowboxing].
 No, I beat my body and make it my slave so that after I have preached to others, I myself will not be disqualified for the prize.”

 Sermons without illustrations are like houses without windows.
 They let no light in at all.
 However, the use of illustrative material has to be kept under careful guard.
 Because all of us, I’m sure, can remember messages on the basis of illustrations, although we haven’t got a clue what the message was actually about, and whether it came from a passage of Scripture seems almost irrelevant, because the illustration looms so large in our minds.
 Now, the apostles never would have fallen foul of that, and Jesus himself certainly never did, because they were masterful in the way in which they employed illustrative material to crystallize important truth in the minds of their listeners or their readers.